 Student Identification Cards

-Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation and at scheduled times throughout the semester.
-Call (215) 204-1131 and select "information on obtaining a student ID" for instructions and scheduled hours.
+Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation.
+At other times throughout the semester, ID cards are produced by the Diamond Dollars Office and the Office of Academic Records.

 An ID card is needed for entry into buildings, library privileges, and many University services.
 Confirmation Cards are issued to all enrolled students at the beginning of each new semester and must be carried with the photo ID.

-Replacement cards are available on the Main Campus in the Office of Academic Records, Second floor, Conwell Hall, the Office of Student Financial Services, Ground floor, Carnell Hall and the Diamond Dollars office, 1910 Liacouras Walk.
+Replacement cards are available on the Main Campus in the Diamond Dollars Office, 1910 Liacouras Walk; the Office of Academic Records, Second Floor, Conwell Hall; and the Office of Student Financial Services, Ground Floor, Carnell Hall.
 The cost of a replacement is $10.00.